Livonian Chronicle of Russow: Critical Views

 Russow’s criticism of the Livonian nobility sparked intense controversy.
-In his chronicle, Russow attacked the former Dorpat bailiff (Sliftsfogt) Ehlert Kruse, who had repeatedly switched allegiances, serving the Bishopric of Dorpat, Tsardom of Russia, and the King of Poland.
+In his chronicle, Russow attacked the former Dorpat bailiff (Sliftsfogt) Ehlert Kruse, who had repeatedly switched allegiances, serving the Bishopric of Dorpat, Russia, and Poland.
 Russow called him a traitor.
 Kruse considered it necessary to defend his “honor” by composing a rebuttal to Russow’s chronicle titled “Truthful Rebuttal to the Livonian Chronicle Published in 1578” (Warhufftiger Gegenbericht auf die anno 1578 ausgegangene Liefflendische Chronica Balthasar Russows), published in 1579.
 It was reissued by A. Buchholtz in 1861.

 A much more serious attack came from Heinrich von Tiesenhausen, the noble lord of Bērzaune and Kalsnava, who had previously headed the nobility of the Archbishopric of Riga and later became its historian.
 He published a pamphlet titled “Errors Committed by the Livonian Chronicler B. Russow” (Begangene Irrthümer und fehler des Liffländischen Chronikenschreibers Balthasaris Russouwens).
 Tiesenhausen accused Russow of ignorance of Livonian history and explained his defense of peasants by Russow’s alleged descent from Estonian peasants.
 Tiesenhausen’s rebuttal listed 54 separate “violations” by Russow against the Livonian nobility, bishops, and archbishops.

 Nevertheless, these rebuttals did not diminish the popularity of Russow’s Chronicle.
 Later, the noble lord of Lode manor (in Estonia), Tönnies Maydel (Maydel), head of the Estonian nobility organization, also attacked Russow in a rebuttal written in 1588.
 Pointing to Russow’s origins, Maydel called him a “mad peasant ox.”